subjectid1/pyShadowsocks/README.md

 1. After running the local server, config the proxifier's SOCKS setting
     ![](screenshots/proxifier_socks_setting.png)
 2. Setup default rule to use the SOCKS proxy, create another rule for proxy ip that must not use proxy
     ![](screenshots/proxifier_rules_setting.png)

 * iOS Client

-    A.BIG.T is a iOS proxy App, supporting http/socks5/shadowsocks protocol. setup a proxy config for socks5ssl with A.BIG.T:
+    A.BIG.T is a iOS proxy App, supporting http/socks5/shadowsocks protocol:
     ![](screenshots/abigt_setting.png)